AlagurajVeluchamy/Dowen_fan/README.md

 ## Description:

-Dowen_fan is a pipeline that enables user to significantly interacting ChIA-PET loops.
+Dowen_fan is a pipeline that enables user to define significantly interacting ChIA-PET loops.
 This tool is robust and efficient in deducing the Insulated Neighborhoods.

 #### Dependencies
 cutadapt (v 4.3)